 Long Beach City College’s Adult Education program offers short-term personal and professional development courses that are open year-round to members of the community.

 To register for adult education courses, you must be an active LBCC student.
 If you have not enrolled in Long Beach City College please visit the Get Started page for a detailed overview of the enrollment process.
-Once completed, you may register for any of the courses below.
+Once completed, you may register for any Program of Interests and the courses below.

 Contact the Police Department for the following: